HaipengLi/douban_crawler/README.md

 # douban_crawler
-input the id of a user, crawl all his/her photos in albums
+input the id of a user, crawl all one's photos in albums
 ## dependencies
 pipenv is used to control the dependencies.